h2r/ein/doc/faq.md

 You can put arbitrary commands in the file init.back, which will be executed whenever Ein starts up, after all other initialization is complete.

+### I am getting strage TF errors about "Lookup would require extrapolation into the past" or "Lookup would require extrapolation into the future."

+This error most often means that Baxter's system time is out of sync with client computers.
+Note that Baxter syncs its time using ntp to pool.ntp.org, and this server cannot be changed (as per Rethink's instructions).
+We have had issues at sites that block pool.ntp.org, causing Baxter to stop updating its time and fall out of sync with other computers that were updating their time.
+We had to have our IT staff open a special port in their firewall to allow Baxter to sync up.